teads/cassandra-reaper-chef-cookbook/README.md

 # TODO

- * Test each storage backend
+ * Test each storage backend (run on production @ Teads with PostgreSQL backend)
  * Make more cassandra-reaper.yaml settings overridable via attributes